 Check number of links, SRT, K inner guide and Y inner guide

-The number of links defines the track length required for the undercarriage length.
-The track version, for example SRT standard, K inner guide or Y inner guide, identifies the article-specific track variant and must be matched with the existing track, guide geometry and displayed machine assignment.
+Together with the pitch, the number of links determines the track length required for the undercarriage.
+The track version, such as SRT standard, K inner guide or Y inner guide, describes the article-specific guide geometry and must be matched with the existing track, undercarriage and displayed machine assignment.

 Track construction and application logic